 Is a cracked tooth with no pain a dental emergency?

-A very small crack with no painful sensations is not an emergency.
-Treat greater damage as an emergency even if there is no pain.
+A tiny crack with no painful sensations is not an emergency.
+Treat greater damage as an emergency, even if there is no pain.
 Without urgent treatment, you risk severe infection and loss of an entire molar.

 What to do with a half-broken tooth before a dental appointment?

 Rinse your mouth with salt water to clean the area.
-Use a cold compress to reduce swelling of the surrounding tissues, if it’s the case.
-Take over-the-counter pain relievers with ibuprofen if you have no medical contraindications to do so: verify with your pharmacist first to make sure you may take Ibuprofen depending on the health conditions or medications you may be currently taking.
+Use a cold compress to reduce swelling of the surrounding tissues, if necessary.
+Take over-the-counter pain relievers with Ibuprofen if you have no medical contraindications to do so.
+Verify with your pharmacist first to ensure you can take ibuprofen, considering your health conditions and any medications you may be currently taking.
 Cover the broken molar with dental wax to prevent soft tissue injury.
-Gentle brushing and flossing is necessary to avoid infections.
+Gentle brushing and flossing are necessary to avoid infections.

 Should I brush a tooth chipped at the gum line?